 - 5. All public and private gatherings of any number of people occurring outside a household or living unit are prohibited except for the limited purposes expressly permitted in this Order.
-Nothing in this Order prohibits members of a single household or living unit from engaging in Essential Travel, Essential Activities, or Outdoor Activities together. - 6.
-All travel, including, but not limited to, travel on foot, bicycle, scooter, motorcycle, automobile, or public transit, except Essential Travel and Essential Activities as defined below in Section 14, is prohibited.
-People may use public transit or other forms of transportation only for purposes of performing Essential Activities and Outdoor Activities, or to travel to and from work to operate Essential Businesses, Lower Risk Businesses, or Outdoor Businesses, to maintain Essential or Lower Risk Governmental Functions, or to perform Minimum Basic Operations at all other businesses that must remain temporarily closed, as defined in Section 14 of this Order.
-Transit agencies and people riding on public transit must comply with Social Distancing Requirements as defined in Section 14(s.) below, to the greatest extent feasible, and personnel and passengers must wear facial coverings as provided by the Face Covering Order, unless otherwise exempted by that order.
+Nothing in this Order prohibits members of a single household or living unit from engaging in Essential Travel, Essential Activities, or Outdoor Outdoor Activities, and certain Permissible Higher Risk Activities together. - 6.
+All travel, including, but not limited to, travel on foot, bicycle, scooter, motorcycle, automobile, or public transit, except Essential Travel-and, Essential Activities, and certain Permissible Higher Risk Activities as defined below in Section 14, is prohibited.
+People may use public transit or other forms of transportation only for purposes of performing Essential Activities-and, Outdoor

+Activities, and certain Permissible Higher Risk Activities or to travel to and from work to operate Essential Businesses, Lower Risk Businesses, or Outdoor Businesses, and certain Permissible Higher Risk Businesses, to maintain Essential or Lower Risk Governmental Functions, or to perform Minimum Basic Operations at all other businesses that must remain temporarily closed, as defined in Section 14 of this Order.
+Transit agencies and people riding on public transit must comply with Social Distancing Requirements as defined in Section 14(su.) below, to the greatest extent feasible, and personnel and passengers must wear facial coverings as provided by the Face Covering Order, unless otherwise exempted by that order.